-- (c) Temporary Modification for Water + Fish Chronic Arsenic Standard - (i) The temporary modification for chronic arsenic standards applied to segments with an arsenic standard of 0.02 μg/l that has been set to protect the Water+Fish qualifier is listed in the temporary modification and qualifiers column as As(ch)=hybrid. - (ii) For discharges existing on or before 6/1/2013, the temporary modification is: As(ch)=current condition, expiring on 12/31/2024.
-Where a permit for an existing discharge is reissued or modified while the temporary modification is in effect, the division will include additional permit Terms and Conditions, which may include requirements for additional monitoring, source identification, and characterization of source control and treatment options for reducing arsenic concentrations in effluent. - (iii) For new or increased discharges commencing on or after 6/1/2013, the temporary modification is: As(ch)=0.02-3.0 μg/l (Trec), expiring on 12/31/2024. - (a) The first number in the range is the health-based water quality standard previously adopted by the Commission for the segment. - (b) The second number in the range is a technology based value established by the Commission for the purpose of this temporary modification. - (c) Control requirements, such as discharge permit effluent limitations, shall be established using the first number in the range as the ambient water quality target, provided that no effluent limitation shall require an "end-ofpipe" discharge level more restrictive than the second number in the range.
+- (c) Temporary Modification for Water + Fish Chronic Arsenic Standard - (i) The temporary modification for chronic arsenic standards applied to segments with an arsenic standard of 0.02 μg/l that has been set to protect the Water + Fish qualifier is listed in the temporary modification and qualifiers column as As(ch)=hybrid. - (ii) For discharges existing on or before 6/1/2013, the temporary modification is: As(ch)=current condition, expiring on 12/31/2021. - (iii) For new or increased discharges commencing on or after 6/1/2013, the temporary modification is: As(ch)=0.02-3.0 μg/l (Trec), expiring on 12/31/2021. - (a) The first number in the range is the health-based water quality standard previously adopted by the Commission for the segment. - (b) The second number in the range is a technology based value established by the Commission for the purpose of this temporary modification. - (c) Control requirements, such as discharge permit effluent limitations, shall be established using the first number in the range as the ambient water quality target, provided that no effluent limitation shall require an "end-of-pipe" discharge level more restrictive than the second number in the range.